stargazer/django-firestone/README.md

 ## Say what?

-REST API Framework, built out of frustration for everything else out there.
+REST API Framework.
+Modular, extendible and addressing lots of the limitations that I came across using other frameworks.

-## Goal
+## Goals

-### First iteration
+### Currently achieved

-Write a very simple, well-documented and extensible API framework.
-I want to lay out the basic data flow with limited functionality, mainly to test my design ideas.

 * Base and Model handlers
 * CRUD operations
-* Deserialize JSON request body
+* Accepts JSON request bodies and returns JSON
-* Serialize response data to JSON
 * Request-level field selection
-* Handlers should declare everything cleanly and with little code
-* Session Authentication
+* Session and Signature Authentication
 * 100% test coverage

-### Second iteration

-* Think of authentication and authorization
- * Multiple authentication methods per handler
- * Does it make more sense to define authentication method per HTTP method, for each handler?
-For example, have a decorator for each action method view that defines whether this requires an authentication, and if yes, which one.
-* More authentication methods - Http Signature authentication
-* Enable/disable BULK-POST, Plural-PUT and Plural-DELETE explicitly
+* Multiple handlers should be able to to serve the same resource, with each using a different authentication mechanism.
 * Ordering, slicing, filtering
 * ModelHahdler should be able to output fake fields

+### TODO
+* Enable/disable BULK-POST, Plural-PUT and Plural-DELETE explicitly
 * CSRF protection
+* Recognize more content-type
+* More serialization formats for responses

 ## Design decisions

-* ``django-firestone`` makes use of class based-views*.
+* ``django-firestone`` makes use of class based-views.
 This means that:
- * API Handlers are more modular and very easily testable
+ * API Handlers are modular and very easily testable
- * They inherit from each other and therefore reduce boilerplate code
  * Every step in the request data flow, from start to finish, can be easily overridden and extended.
+ * They inherit from each other, and therefore reduce boilerplate code

 * Multiple handlers can be assigned per resource type, with each handler being responsible for a specific authentication mechanism.
 This way multiple